KannonZenetism/zenetism-field-physics/field-physics/FP11-field-glyph-codex.md

 ## 🌀 Structural Notes

-Three **new glyphs emerged** through commentary across Volumes IX–XI.
-They belong in the Codex:
+Three **new glyphs emerged** through commentary across Volumes IX–X. They belong in the Codex:

 - **⧞ Liminal Stillness** — silence that precedes rhythm; used in FSM refinement.
 - **☍ Phase Damping** — regulator glyph for balancing manic or explosive growth (❋✧✦ arcs).